PacificBiosciences/pbmm2/README.md

 _pbmm2_ offers following filters:
   1. `--min-concordance-perc`, legacy [mapped concordance](#how-do-you-define-identity) filter, inherited from its predecessor BLASR
   1. `--min-id-perc`, a [sequence identity percentage](#how-do-you-define-identity) filter defined as the BLAST identity
-  2. `--min-gap-comp-id-perc`, a [gap compressed sequence identity](#how-do-you-define-gap-compressed-identity) filter accounting insertions and deletions as single events only
+  2. `--min-gap-comp-id-perc`, a [gap-compressed sequence identity](#how-do-you-define-gap-compressed-identity) filter accounting insertions and deletions as single events only

 By default, (3) is set to 70%, (1) and (2) are deactivated.
 The problem with (1) the mapped concordance filter is that it also removes